Varnish vs. Deck Stain: Which Should You Use?

 I recommend applying transparent stains annually and semi-transparent, semi-solid, and solid stains every two to three years.
 The surface preparation process, which may include cleaning, stripping, brightening, and drying, is critical before staining.
 Always allow the stain time to penetrate the wood and remove any remaining excess.

-Cost Considerations: Varnish vs Deck Stain
+Cost Considerations: Varnish vs. Deck Stain

-What is the difference between stain and varnish from a cost perspective?
-Most of my favorite wood deck stain brands, including Restore-A-Deck, TWP, and Armstrong-Clark, sell for between $45 and $79 a gallon.
+What’s the difference between stain and varnish from a cost perspective?
+Most of my favorite wood deck stain brands, including Restore-A-Deck, TWP, and Armstrong Clark, sell for between $45 and $79 a gallon.
+I don’t suggest using varnish or a shiny-type coating as an alternative to wood deck stain — the frequent reapplication it requires outdoors ends up costing more in time and money than a quality stain.

 Take the Next Step: Find the Perfect Finish for Your Deck

 Finding the best deck stain for your specific needs is critical.
-Consider thesetips:
+Consider these tips:

-With more “paint-like” properties, semi-solid or solid stains provide the coverage needed to conceal flaws and imperfections on older decks.
+- With more “paint-like” properties, semi-solid or solid stains provide the coverage needed to conceal flaws and imperfections on older decks.

-Choose stains with powerful UV protection for decks exposed to direct sunlight and those containing mildewcides and algaecides to stopmold and mildew in damp, humid climates.
+- Choose stains with powerful UV protection for decks exposed to direct sunlight, and those containing mildewcides and algaecides to stop mold and mildew in damp, humid climates.

-Semi-transparent stains offer agood balance of benefits.
+- Semi-transparent stains offer a good balance of benefits.

-Water-based stains are generally more eco-friendly and easier to clean up compared to oil-based options.
+- Water-based stains are generally more eco-friendly and easier to clean up compared to oil-based options.

-Oil-based stains typically offer better penetration and protection, but usually come in fewer colors, are more expensive, and have restricted availability based on your state’s VOC regulations.
+- Oil-based stains typically offer better penetration and protection, but usually come in fewer colors, are more expensive, and have restricted availability based on your state’s VOC regulations.

-FAQs: Varnish vs Deck Stain
+FAQ: Varnish vs. Deck Stain

 Can I mix varnish and deck stain on the same deck?